NathanCQC/pytemplate/README.md

 The project includes GitHub Actions for continuous integration, with the configuration located in the `.github/workflows/python-app.yml` file.

+## Usage Notes

+Change references to "pytemplate" and "qtmlib" for your own project.

 ## Installation

 To install the project, clone the repository and run: